Progress your career at sea as a maritime engineer.

 Students will also complete both theory and practical assessments.

-This course will be FREE from 1 January 2023.
-The course fees are 100 per cent subsidised by the WA State Government.
+This course remains FEE FREE in 2024!
+The course fees are 100 per cent subsidised by the WA State Government for WA residents.

 Some eligibility conditions apply for the free training, and other fees may apply for some courses.
 Please see the FAQs on our Skills Ready page for further information.